 - 1. Access the call log. - a.
 Press the HISTORY button. - b.
 The display will change to show your call log records.
 The caller's name is shown if known, otherwise the number.
 If you have any new missed call records, the button is illuminated and the call log will open showing your missed calls. - c.
-Use the ◀ left and right ► arrow keys to select which call log records you are viewing.
-The options are All, Outgoing, Incoming and Missed. - d.
-Use the ▲ up and down ▼ arrow keys to scroll through the records. - 2.
-When the required record is highlight, press More and then press Delete.
+Use the ◀ left and right ▶ arrow keys to select which call log records you are viewing.
+The options are All, Outgoing ♥ , Incoming ♥ and Missed ♥ .
+On touch screen phones, press the icon for the type of call log records you want to display. - d.
+Use the $\blacktriangle$ up and down $\P$ arrow keys to scroll through the records.

+2. When the required record is highlight, press More and then press Delete.